-As a result of our survey regarding 2021 activity, both of our direct suppliers of tantalum and/or any material used in our manufacturing processes that contains tantalum indicated that their supply chain includes smelters or refiners sourcing from the Covered Countries, as did five of our seven direct suppliers of tungsten and/or any material used in our manufacturing processes that contains tungsten.
-However, each of the smelters and refiners identified by such suppliers as sourcing tantalum or tungsten from Covered Countries has been designated as compliant with RMAP standards.
+As a result of our survey regarding 2022 activity, the three direct suppliers of tantalum and/or any material used in our manufacturing processes that contains tantalum indicated that their supply chain includes smelters or refiners sourcing from the Covered Countries, as did five of our six direct suppliers of tungsten and/or any material used in our manufacturing processes that contains tungsten.
+However, each of the smelters and refiners identified by such suppliers as sourcing tantalum or tungsten from Covered Countries has been designated as RMAP conformant.

-The table below lists the facilities identified by our direct suppliers which, to the extent known, may have processed the tantalum and/or tungsten used in our products or in our manufacturing processes in 2021.
-All of the below listed facilities have been designated as compliant with RMAP standards.
+The table below lists the facilities identified by our direct suppliers which, to the extent known, may have processed the tantalum and/or tungsten used in our products or in our manufacturing processes in 2022.
+All of the below listed facilities have been designated as RMAP conformant.